Gottfried Benn

 Gottfried Benn (2 May 1886 – 7 July 1956) was a German poet, essayist, and physician.
-He was nominated for the Nobel Prize in Literature five times.
 He was awarded the Georg Büchner Prize in 1951.

 Biography and work

 Family and beginnings

 Gottfried Benn was born in a Lutheran country parsonage, a few hours from Berlin, the son and grandson of pastors in Mansfeld, now part of Putlitz in the district of Prignitz, Brandenburg.
 He was educated in Sellin in the Neumark and Frankfurt an der Oder.
 To please his father, he studied theology at the University of Marburg and military medicine at the Kaiser Wilhelm Academy in Berlin.
 After being laid off as a military doctor in 1912, Benn turned to pathology, where he dissected over 200 bodies between October 1912 and November 1913 in Berlin.
 Many of his literary works reflect on his time as a pathologist.

 In the summer of 1912, Benn started a romantic relationship with the Jewish poet Else Lasker-Schüler.

 Gottfried Benn began his literary career as a poet when he published a booklet titled Morgue and Other Poems in 1912, containing expressionist poems dealing with physical decay of flesh, with blood, cancer, and death — for example No III — Cycle:

 Der einsame Backzahn einer Dirne, / die unbekannt verstorben war, / trug eine Goldplombe. / Die übrigen waren wie auf stille Verabredung / ausgegangen. / Den schlug der Leichendiener sich heraus, / versetzte ihn und ging für tanzen. / Denn, sagte er, / nur Erde solle zur Erde werden.